Price guide £490,000

 Hartley House boasts a southerly aspect and the most incredible valley view with the garden wrapping around the property to fully embrace this.
 Attached to the kitchen/family room is a stunning patio terrace with glass balustrade designed to make the most of daytime and evening sun.
 The garden itself is laid predominantly to lawn and sits slightly below the house, with a further section at the bottom which would lend itself perfectly to a patio space or vegetable garden.
 Adjacent to this there is an area housing two useful storage sheds and an off street parking bay for two vehicles.

-The village of Horsley lies within approximately half a mile of Nailsworth and offers a good local community shop, well regarded primary school and a public house.
-The town of Nailsworth has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
-Bus services connect with Stroud, some four miles away, where there is a more comprehensive selection of shopping, educational and leisure facilities.
+The sought after village of Horsley boasts a shop, church and primary school.
+The lively Cotswold town of Nailsworth is approximately 1½ miles away and has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large and comprehensive selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
+In addition to this the town currently benefits from three supermarkets, free parking and both state and private schooling in the area.
+Nailsworth is also home to Forest Green Rovers Football Club where there is a modern leisure/fitness centre.
+Bus services connect with Stroud, some 4 miles away, where there is a more comprehensive selection of shopping, educational and leisure facilities.
 Junctions of the M4 and M5 motorways are within easy reach and railway stations at Stroud (4 miles) and Kemble (10 miles) provide main line services to Gloucester, Swindon and London Paddington.

 Gas central heating, mains electricity, water and drainage.